andriusdgt/discounter/README.md

 ./gradlew run --args='/home/user/Desktop/input.txt'
 ```

-All input orders must follow a common format, do refer to `input.txt` for an applicable example.
-A row consists of date,
-shipment size and shipment provider code.
-The program output produces the discounted price and discount amount for input
-orders.
-The contents and pricing of catalogue items can be adjusted in this file:
-`src/main/resources/shipmentCatalogue.txt`

-The shop discounter follows the rules which can be easily extended from code.
-Moreover, all discounts are capped
-against the monthly limit a shop can reimburse partially or fully for shipment costs.
-This limit can be adjusted in
-this file, note that value represents Euro cents:
-`src/main/resources/monthlyDiscountWallet.txt`

-## Testing

 To run all unit and integration tests, use this command:

 ```
 ./gradlew test
 ```

+### Input and output

+Refer to `input.txt` for an applicable example.
+An order row consists of:
+1. date
+2. shipment size
+3. shipment provider code

+Output produces same rows each additionally containing:
+1. the discounted price
+2. discount amount for input orders

+The contents and pricing of catalogue items can be adjusted in this file (price in euro cents):
+`src/main/resources/shipmentCatalogue.txt`

+### Discount calculation

+The discounter follows the rules which can be easily extended from code.
+List of rules applied for shipments:
+1. All S shipments should always match the lowest S package price among the providers
+2. The third L shipment via LP should be free, but only once a calendar month
+3. Accumulated discounts cannot exceed 10€ in a calendar month.
+If there are not enough funds to fully cover a discount
+this calendar month, it should be covered partially.
+Limit can be adjusted in `src/main/resources/monthlyDiscountWallet.txt`
+file

 ## Code of conduct